davidyeungcoding/memory_game/README.md

 • Clicking on a tile will reveal a different image which it shares with one other tile.<br>
 • You can only flip two tiles at a time.<br>
-• When you flip over two matching tiles both will remain flipped otherwise they will go back to the default image.<br>
+• When you flip over two matching tiles both will remain flipped, otherwise they will go back to the default image.<br>
 • You win when all tiles are flipped over.<br>